 Example of a bad notebook – i7 10510u Asus ZenBook Duo UX481

 Even though the notebookcheck review might seem positive to the normal user, this 1800 euros notebook is a perfect example of a terrible price/performance device.
-Starting with the basics, we are getting an i7 10510u CPU with 4 core, 8 thread CPU for an insane amount of money – and it’s the same old intel 2015 formula of 14nm skylake.
-We have a very slim chassis and a huge touchscreen: this means that instead of an efficient cooling system, we have a huge portion of the system that is actually producing even more heat.
+Starting with the basics, we are getting the i7 10510u CPU with just 4 core, 8 thread for an insane amount of money – and it’s the same old intel 2015, 14nm skylake.
+We have a very slim chassis and a huge touchscreen: this means that instead of an efficient cooling system, that portion of the system is actually producing even more heat.
 That’s how, looking in the review, we get a score of arond 530 Cinebench r15 after the first run, while on the same chart an i5 8265u – notice it is supposedly a 2 generation older and lower class cpu – is scoring around 650.
 And a 700 euros Acer laptop powered by Ryzen 4700u scores 1100 points on the same test.

 We can then scroll down to the DPC latency test – the red bar means trouble, probably caused by the touchscreen driver.